 For screening to be most effective, more of the high-risk population should be screened annually-currently screening rates remain low among those at high risk.
-Nationally, only 5.8% of those at high risk were screened.
-Massachusetts has the best screening rate at 16.3%, while California has the worst at 1.0%, although this may not reflect screenings in large, regional managed care providers.
+Nationally, only 4.5% of those at high risk were screened.
+Massachusetts has the best screening rate at 11.9%, while California has the worst at 0.7%, although this likely does not represent all scans and may not reflect screenings in large, regional managed care providers.